ricardombrodriguez/IES_98388/lab1/README.md

 It's easier because you can run everything up in just one command..

+**Build image** - consistently package everything your application needs to run **Ship image** - easily ship these images to runtimes in the cloud or on your local dev machine **Run image** - easily and consistently execute your applications

 # Docker container

 Containers only use host machine kernel, instead of using virtual machines.
-It can start up in seconds instead of minutes, it uses less memory.
+It can start up in seconds instead of minutes, it also uses less memory.
-A container is a running instance of an image (snapshot of the system at a particular time)
+A container is a running instance of an image (snapshot of the system at a particular time).

 The OS, software and application code is confined in a container.